 Convolution layers include three parts: inputs, layer parameters and outputs.
 The inputs are outputs of the previous layer, which has a dimension of.
 The layer parameters are composed ofweights andbiases.
 After convolution the output dimension of this layer is .
 Note that the setting of ,and for each layer are shown in Fig.1.

-Batch Normalization and ReLU layer
+ReLU layer

-Output of each convolution layer except is followed by a Batch Normalization and ReLU layer.
+Output of each convolution layer except is followed by a ReLU layer.
 The output of this layer is given by

 ,

-in which is the output of Convolution layer with Batch Normalization operation.
+in which is the output of previous Convolution layer.

 Summation layer